 - Honolulu Museum of Art

 - Mission Houses Museum

 Where to stay in Downtown Honolulu

 - Best Mid-Range Hotel – Ala Moana Hotel – The Ala Moana Hotel is located right on the edge of downtown Honolulu before you enter the Waikiki neighborhood.
-The recently renovated hotel includes an incredible rooftop pool deck and a Starbucks right in the lobby.
-The family-friendly Ala Moana Beach Park is less than a 10-minute walk away from the hotel, and a bridge connects the hotel to Ala Moana Center.
+The recently renovated hotel includes an incredible rooftop pool deck and a Starbucks in the lobby.
+The family-friendly Ala Moana Beach Park is less than a 10-minute walk from the hotel, and a bridge connects the hotel to Ala Moana Center.

 - Best Luxury Hotel – Unfortunately, you won’t find luxury resorts in Downtown Honolulu.
 If you’re looking for luxury in this part of the island, nearby Waikiki will be your best bet.